-The basic skills required to provide MHFA are summarised in the action plan of the programs, which is ALGEE.
-ALGEE consist of 5 key elements that were found consistent across many different guidelines.
+The basic skills required to provide Mental Health First Aid are summarised in the action plan of the programs, which is ALGEE.
+ALGEE consists of 5 key elements that were found consistent across many different guidelines.

 Step 1: Approach the person, assess and assist with any crisis

 The first step in the action plan is to approach the person, find if there is any crisis they are experiencing and identify what the crisis is and help them deal with it.
-The skills needed for this step are:
+The skills needed for this step of Mental Health First Aid are:

 - First to make sure the person is safe and comfortable to speak.